marvinobig/abalonehealth-dm/README.md

 ### Training Models

 Length(mm) and whole weight(g) will be used as features to train the clustering model (k-means) while sex, height(mm), and spots will be used as features in the classification models (logistic regression and random forest) data.

+##### Figure 2.3 - selecting features for clustering model

+The above in figure 2.3 was repeated for the 2021 dataset

+##### Figure 2.4 - splitting & scaling data for model (logistic regression and random forest) training and evaluation

+The dataset used for classification was split into training and testing sets (70/30 split) to train and then test model performance.